metaproteomics/metaproteomics.github.io/src/content/news/2021-12-21-commentary.md

 ---
 title: Commentary in Microbiome
 publishDate: "2021-12-21"
+description: "A commentary announcing the formation and goals of the Metaproteomics Initiative was published open access in the journal Microbiome."
 ---

 A commentary on the Metaproteomics Initiative was published in the journal **Microbiome**.